Click & Collect or 24hr Dispatch*

 Early exploration

-At this stage, many children begin by walking the bike, sitting on it, and pushing gently with their feet.
-It’s less about speed and more about becoming familiar with movement, steering, and independence.
+Many children begin by walking the bike, sitting on it, and pushing gently with their feet.
+It's less about speed and more about getting familiar with movement, steering and independence.

 2 – 3 years